jakobwilm/slstudio/README.md

 ```
     sudo apt-get install qt5-qmake libpcl-dev libopencv-dev libvtk7-dev libglew-dev qtcreator qt5-default libusb-1.0-0-dev
 ```
-The greatest advantage of using Ubuntu is that you are able to render structured light patterns on a secondary X screen, which does not interfere with your main screen in which Unity and the SLStudio GUI run.
+One advantage of using Ubuntu is that you are able to render structured light patterns on a secondary X screen, which does not interfere with your main screen in which Gnome desktop and the SLStudio GUI run.
 Usually, this is an unusual use-case, as normally you are able to move the mouse or windows onto the second screen or use ALT-Tab.
 However, by setting up two X Screens in xorg.conf with a gap in between them, you can make Unity completely ignore the second screen so it is only SLStudio that draws onto it.
 This also depends on your graphics driver supporting multiple X screens (work with current proprietary nVidia and AMD drivers).

 ### OS X 10.X
 On OS X, the dependencies are available through MacPorts.
 You will not get completely independent screens, so your measurements may be corrupted by GUI activity.
 Otherwise the program runs well.